How To Move To Taiwan

 1. Obtain a work permit at the Council of Labor Affairs (this may take about five working days after submitted application).

 2. Register the company name, and apply at the Ministry of Economic Affairs (processing fee is about NT$ 300).
+The the name reservation process can take 2 weeks to a month.

 3. Create a company seal